The Pattern That Repeats

 Most culture interventions are deployed organization-wide: all-staff workshops, company-wide values launches, universal training programs.
 This approach treats culture as a uniform property of the organization.

 The research shows it is not.
 Culture — particularly psychological safety — varies dramatically at the team level.
 Within the same organization, some teams have excellent climates while others are psychologically hazardous.
-An organization-wide intervention dilutes resources across teams that do not need them while providing insufficient dosage to teams that do.

 The Team Level Is Where Culture Lives